DanielBMarkham/Info-Ops/manuscript/chapter19.md

 Make everybody wait while you click around through some interface.

 Never talk about the overall scope of work, only tiny items in a large, seemingly-endless list.
+Bonus points if you can spend a large chunk of time discussing some System Realized issue that few in the room care about or can engage in.

 As you go along, never clean up.
-Instead, just keep incremenatlly adding stuff here and there.
-Sometimes you'll copy and paste, sometimes you'll re-type things, only using different language.
+Instead, just keep incrementally adding stuff here and there.
+Don't refactor 17 items into 3, instead, keep adding new items and keep adding a lot detail for existing items.
+Sometimes you'll copy and paste, sometimes you'll re-type things, only using different terms.
 The important thing is that over time it just keeps getting bigger and bigger.
-The Backlogs Blob that ate Cincinatti.
+It's the Backlog Blob that ate Cincinnati!

 Hold it a day or two before sprint close, so that it people will be sitting there worrying about completing the rest of their work.

 Do this enough times and you could be brought up on war crimes.
-Or get promoted.
+You also may get a promotion.
 Either is equally likely.
 I wouldn't risk it if I were you.
+Trust me.

 ## Backlog grooming/refinement